Bronkhorst: Castle

 In the Middle Ages, a castle was erected on the aforementioned hill.
 It is first mentioned in a 14th-century document.

 It consisted of a keep and associated buildings and was surrounded by a thick wall and a wide moat.
-It was sieged several times, most notably in 1582, when after nine months Dutch troops captured the castle, which was occupied by the Spanish.
-(See Eighty Years War.)
+It was sieged several times, most notably in 1582, when after nine months Dutch troops captured the castle, which was occupied by the Spanish during the Eighty Years' War.
 The castle changed hands many times, until its last owner, a merchant, had it demolished in 1828.

 Town

 In a document dated 13 March 1482, Gijsbert VII granted city rights to the inhabitants of the village Bronkhorst, which was right next to the castle.
 Concretely this meant, among other things, that they were given limited self-government and were allowed to administer the law to some extent.

 Culture

 Bronkhorst is known for its picturesque buildings, and housed a museum dedicated to Charles Dickens which also contained items purchased from the former Dickens museum at Eastgate House in Rochester, Kent.